rpeszek/my-blogs/posts/2021-12-01-types-in-ts.md

 //
 //A possibly clearer alternative is to do this:
 //
-//const item : any = Office.context?.mailbox?.item
+//const item : unknown = Office.context?.mailbox?.item
 //
 const item = Office.context?.mailbox?.item as CorrectedItemType | undefined